Best daily deals

 8.0

-The Sennheiser MOMENTUM 3 Wireless is a luxurious noise cancelling headset, which is made painfully obvious by the exorbitant original price.
-Sennheiser relies on its mature design and audio engineering expertise to make the new MOMENTUM Wireless stand out from the sea of capable active noise cancelling (ANC) headphones.
+The Sennheiser MOMENTUM 3 Wireless is a luxurious noise canceling headset, which is made painfully obvious by the exorbitant original price.
+Sennheiser relies on its mature design and audio engineering expertise to make the new MOMENTUM Wireless stand out from the sea of capable active noise canceling (ANC) headphones.

 We spent two weeks with the MOMENTUM 3 Wireless to learn all that it has to offer.
 Time to find out if these expensive headphones are worth the money, or if you’re better off with something more pedestrian.

-• Commuters and frequent flyers should consider this headset for its ANC, sound quality, and comfortable, premium build.
+Commuters and frequent flyers should consider the MOMENTUM 3 for its ANC, sound quality, and comfortable, premium build.
+These cans may also appeal to those who valu style as much as sound quality.

 What is the Sennheiser MOMENTUM 3 Wireless like?